JennyVivian99/ML_Classification_for_forest_restoration/README.md

 - ML classification
 - ML classification with merged classes of the wrongly assigned samples
 - Verification of the statistical difference among the accuracies calculated

+Note: Data preprocessing, and standardisation/normalization are present in each code, along with the environment preparation